 The courts take a broad view of who is owed a duty of care.
 You certainly need to make sure you keep your local employees safe and informed—but it doesn’t stop there.
-Do you have visitors to your office?
-Employees who work in multiple offices?
-Travelling employees?
+Do you regularly have visitors in your office?
+Do you have employees who work in multiple offices?
+Do your employees travel?
 You owe them a duty of care as well.

 Herrera v.
 Quality Pontiac (2003)

 A customer dropped off his car at the Quality Pontiac auto-shop for repairs, and the business instructed him to leave his keys in the car.
 Another man in the parking lot, after seeing that the customer had left his keys in the unlocked car, proceeded to steal the car.
 While fleeing the scene, however, he crashed into two pedestrians—killing one and severely injuring the other.
 As a result, the two men’s attorneys sued the auto-shop, for enacting the dangerous policy of having customers leave their keys in their car.